SabbirHosen/django_authentication_module/README.md

 # Backend Django Project Only Authentication

-This project is a Django-based web application using Django Rest Framework (DRF) for authentication using jwt with email verification.
+This project is a Django-based web application using Django Rest Framework (DRF) for portfolio creation.

 ## Running the Project with Docker